mozilla/elasticutils/docs/queries.rst

                    {'term': {'product': 'firefox'}},
                    {'term': {'platform': 'all'}},
                    {'term': {'version': '4.0'}}]},
-           'field': 'version'}},
+           'field': 'version'}}
-    'fields': ['id']
     }
     '

 That's it!

-For the rest of this chapter, when we translate ElasticUtils queries to their equivalent elasticsearch REST API, we're going to use a shorthand and only talk about the body of the request which we'll call the `elasticsearch JSON`.
+For the rest of this chapter, when we translate ElasticUtils queries to their equivalent ElasticSearch REST API, we're going to use a shorthand and only talk about the body of the request which we'll call the `ElasticSearch JSON`.

 .. seealso::